stackoverflow/novah-ide/README.md

 - Hover
 - Formatting
 - Folding
+- Find all references
+- Rename symbol (variable, declaration, type or constructor)

 More to come.

 ## Requirements

-- Java installed and JAVA_HOME set.
+- Java installed and in the path or JAVA_HOME set.
 - Novah compiler jar.

 ## Release Notes